ebielawa/XCOM-EU-EW-Mods/README.md

 - Starting soldiers increased to 48 and soldier cost down to $20 per soldier
 - XCOM will start with 2 SHIVs unless "On Our Own" country bonus is selected.
 - Increased rank requirements for OTS projects (in particular Squad Size)
-- Increased EXP requirements for ranks
+- Increased EXP requirements for ranks (TODO: Rollback for next campaign?)
   - Exception: SPEC now requires 80 EXP instead of 120 EXP
 - Master Sergeants gain an additional stat point every 3 missions instead of every 4 missions
 - Into the Breach officer perk grants 50% bonus EXP rather than 25%